puppetlabs/puppet-docs/source/pe/3.7/install_upgrading.markdown

 >
 > - The new node classifier and role-based access control (RBAC) will be installed as part of the PE console.
 > - If necessary, after upgrading, see the instructions for [Disabling/Enabling Live Management During an Upgrade](#disablingenabling-live-management-during-an-upgrade).
+> - During the upgrade, you will be asked if you want to enable the Puppet 4 language parser.
+The Puppet 4 language parser gives you valuable language features, makes debugging easier, and will help keep your Puppet code compatible with future releases in the next major series.
+Recommended for all **NEW** Puppet users.
+If you'll be using Puppet code you did **NOT** create with the Puppet 4 language parser, **DO NOT** enable this feature.
+See the [Puppet 4 language parser docs](http://links.puppetlabs.com/future_parser) for instructions on enabling the parser in a test environment to ensure it works with your existing Puppet code.

 ### Classify PE Groups